akshatrajsaxena/NaadVriksha-CodeBase/README.md

 # NaadVriksha-CodeBase

-This is the NaadVriksha Codebase
+NaadVriksha is an innovative that explores the relationship between human emotions, environmental factors, and plant responses.